Black and white illustration of Jody van Merode's headshot

 Where should I go on safari for the first time?

 It’s hard to go wrong with a safari in Africa, but the destinations below are especially well suited to first-timers.
-Our favourite destinations for family trips include activities to keep kids of all ages entertained, while our top spots for honeymoons and trips for two offer more privacy.
+Our favourite destinations for family trips include activities to keep kids of all ages entertained and family-friendly safari lodges, while our top spots for honeymoons and trips for two offer more privacy.

 Some of the best places for first-time safaris are national parks like the Kruger and the Serengeti, which are publicly owned areas protected by the government.
 Private game reserves like Sabi Sands are also fantastic options, as are wildlife concessions like Mombo.
 Privately owned or operated areas like these are generally less crowded and more exclusive.